apx201/TouchController-Monorepo/README.md

 - Combine: A GUI library for Minecraft: Java Edition.
 It supports building cross-version Minecraft UIs in a Compose-like style.
 - BlazeRod: A model rendering library for Minecraft: Java Edition.
 It supports rendering complex models such as glTF and PMX, as well as Bedrock Edition entity models, and includes advanced rendering features like skeletal animation and morph targets (shape keys).
 - ArmorStand: A model rendering library for Minecraft: Java Edition, using BlazeRod for rendering, and supports replacing player models.
+- AuthProxy: A mod for Minecraft: Java Edition, allowing using proxies for server authentication.

 ## Current Status